Only You (1994 film): Production

-Filming locations

 Filming locations in the United States included Chicago Studio City in Austin, Chicago, and Pittsburgh and West Mifflin in Pennsylvania.

 Italy scenes were shot on location in Rome, Venice, San Gimignano, Monteriggioni and Positano.
 Rome locations included the piazza at the Basilica di Santa Maria in Trastevere, Tiber Island, the piazza and column outside San Bartolomeo all'Isola, the Pons Fabricius northeast of Tiber Island, Esquiline Hill, the Fountain of Neptune at Piazza Navona, and the fountain at the south end of Via del Mascherone near Via Giulia.
 Positano locations included the Hotel Le Sirenuse at via Cristoforo Colombo in Positano (where they meet Billy Zane's character at the pool) and the Hotel Danieli in Venice.

 Reception

 Box office

-The film opened at number three at the North American box office, making $5,711,738 on its opening weekend, and grossed $20,059,210 in the United States and Canada.
+The film opened at number three at the North American box office, making $5.7 million on its opening weekend, and grossed $20.1 million in the United States and Canada.